tonybasso33/tmf-server/README.md

 I'm making this repo so people can get an (almost) fast to setup trackmania server.

+If you want to install a server with XAseco, follow [this tutorial](https://gitlab.com/tony.basso33/tmf-server-linux/-/tree/tmf-with-xaseco) instead.

 ## Requirements

 - A VPS